-- Before we talk about memory operands, we should talk generally about how data is stored in memory. - As we said before, memory contains both data and instructions. - Memory can be viewed as a large array of bytes. - The beginning of a variable or instruction is associated with a specific element of this array. - The address of a variable or instruction is its offset from the beginning of memory.
+Before we talk about memory operands, we should talk generally about how data is stored in memory.

+- As we said before, memory contains both data and instructions. - von Neumann architecture v.s.
+Harvard architecture - Memory can be viewed as a large array of bytes. - The beginning of a variable or instruction is associated with a specific element of this array. - The address of a variable or instruction is its offset from the beginning of memory.